haniya-ali/MatildaCarPriceNeuralNetwork-BeginnersGuide/README.md

 **DATASET**

-Note: The dataset used in this project was sourced from the [Course Name] on Udemy, provided by [Instructor Name].
-The course can be found at [Udemy Course Link].
+Note: The dataset used in this project was sourced from Udemy.

 The dataset contains the following attributes and the goal is that as a car salesman, we would like to develop a model to predict the total dollar amount that customers are willing to pay given the following attributes:
 - Customer Name